GSA/SaferFederalWorkforce.gov/pages/new/index.md

 ### October 4, 2021

-- New and updated FAQs for [Vaccination](../faq/vaccinations/) exceptions
+- New FAQs for [Vaccinations](../faq/vaccinations/) (on Limited Exceptions to Vaccination Requirement and on Vaccination Documentation and Information)

 ### October 1, 2021